I’m a native California writer, archivist and historian, the fifth generation of my family to live in the beautiful city of Sonoma.

-I’ve been writing since childhood but didn't get paid for it until 1985, when I started publishing articles and book reviews in California History, Sportswear International, and The Public Historian, among others.
-I am also the author and/or editor of five books: Fired By Ideals: Arequipa Pottery and the Arts & Crafts Movement, Catalina Tile of the Magic Isle, California Tile: The Golden Era, 1910-1940, and Images of America: Levi Strauss & Co.
-I'm also the Historian for Levi Strauss & Co. in San Francisco.
+I’ve been writing since childhood but didn't get paid for it until 1985, when I started publishing articles and book reviews in journals such as California History and The Public Historian, among others.
+I am also the author and/or editor of six books.
+See the Publications tab for my complete works.

-I am a board member and former chair of the Frank Lloyd Wright Civic Center Conservancy in San Rafael, California.
+I’m a member of the Western Writers of America, Women Writing the West, the California Historical Society, the Society of California Archivists, and the Arizona Historical Society.
+I am also a board member and former chair of the Frank Lloyd Wright Civic Center Conservancy in San Rafael, California.